A safe, reliable and environmentally sound way to store and generate electricity.

 Three decades of heavy industrial activities at the former aluminum smelter left behind soil and groundwater contamination at the site.
 The landowner, NSC Smelter, LLC, and past smelter operator Lockheed Martin Corporation are collaborating with the Washington State Department of Ecology to investigate and clean up the wastes and contamination remaining there.

-Project owner Copenhagen Infrastructure Partners has also committed $10 million to remediation of contaminated lands prior to construction.
+Project owner Copenhagen Infrastructure Partners has additionally committed $10 million to remediation of contaminated lands prior to construction.
 Cleanup would not begin until a Federal Energy Regulatory Commission (FERC) license for the project is issued.

 In order to secure a license from the Federal Energy Regulatory Commission, Rye Development submitted a thorough application in June 2020.
 The following studies were completed to support the license application: Geology and Soils, Engineering, Wildlife Habitat/Botanical, Sensitive Plants, Wetlands and Waters of the U.S., Cultural Resources, Visual Resources and Socioeconomic.
 These studies conclusively demonstrate that the project will not adversely affect local fish or wildlife populations.
 For more information, visit our Resources page.